Tezos: Superior Governance and Use Cases

 Tezos-Enabled Use Cases

 Tezos was developed to enable smart contracts that can be formally verified using the mathematical structure of the functional programming languages underlying the Tezos blockchain network, as opposed to using the more traditional imperative programming languages found in the majority of other smart contract enabled blockchains.
-Mainly, Tezos projects focus on areas where the cost of failure is high, i.e. high-value applications, and where functional programming increases confidence in the viability of the chosen solutions.
+Mainly, Tezos projects focus on areas where the cost of failure is high.
+For example, high-value applications and where functional programming increases confidence in the viability of the chosen solutions.

 This functional language underpinning Tezos smart contracts stimulates the development of decentralized applications (dApps) that also require an extraordinarily high degree of confidence in the accuracy and functionality of their smart contracts.
 Some of the dApps that fit well with Tezos are financial applications used to manage large quantities of assets and other high-stakes fields, such as autonomous driving, electric vehicle charging, real estate tokenization, and cloud-based software solutions.

 Tezos is also built to support interactive end-user applications built directly on the infrastructure layer.
 One such application is a decentralized exchange (DEX), and a Tezos DEX called Dexter is already in development.
 Finally, strong network effects and an engaged community have enabled the cryptocurrency XTZ to function as a powerful store of value.
-In 2019–2020, its market capitalization has repeatedly increased to billions of U.S. dollars, continually placing XTZ in the top 15 cryptocurrencies by market capitalization.
+In 2019–2020, its market capitalization had increased to billions of U.S. dollars, placing XTZ in the top-50 cryptocurrencies by market cap.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.